cristiroma/apple.google.calendar/README.md

 Description
 -----------

-This script allows you to share your iCloud calendar inside Google calendar.
+This script allows you to share your iCloud calendars inside Google calendar.

-The problem is that Apple's robots.txt doesn't allow direct linking from Google calendar, so we must pipe through this script
+The problem is that Apple's robots.txt doesn't allow direct linking from Google calendar, so we must pipe through this script.
+The solution is to pipe the calendar through this script.

 How to use
 ----------